 REPORT: Gov. Jeff Landry to suspend May primary to redraw congressional map

-BATON ROUGE - Governor Jeff Landry plans to suspend next month’s primary elections so state lawmakers can pass a new congressional map, the Washington Post reported.

-The Washington Post said Landry told Republican House candidates of the plan Wednesday.
-This comes after a Supreme Court decision that struck down Louisiana’s second majority Black congressional district.
+"We are working together with the Legislature and the Secretary of State’s office to develop a path forward," the statement added.

+Previous reporting indicated that Landry and other state leaders were considering delaying the primary following the decision.

-In a 6-3 ruling, the court’s conservative majority found that the district, represented by Democrat Cleo Fields, relied too heavily on race.
+The 6-3 ruling in Louisiana v.
+Callais said that the 6th Congressional District, represented by Democrat Cleo Fields, relied too heavily on race.

+“That map is an unconstitutional gerrymander,” Justice Samuel Alito wrote for the six conservatives.

+The decision weakens the Voting Rights Act’s protections against discrimination in redistricting.
+It’s unclear how much is left of the provision, known as Section 2, the main way to challenge racially discriminatory election practices.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.

-Note: UPDATE: THE GOVERNOR HAS SINCE SIGNED AN EXECUTIVE ORDER SAYING ELECTIONS WILL CONTINUE ON MAY 16, BUT WITHOUT CONGRESSIONAL PRIMARIES.
-READ MORE HERE.